Nature Society fined $14,000 for personal data protection breaches

-SINGAPORE - Non-profit nature group Nature Society (Singapore) has been fined $14,000 for failing to put in place reasonable measures to protect personal data and other breaches of the Personal Data Protection Act (PDPA).
+Non-profit nature group Nature Society (Singapore) has been fined $14,000 for failing to put in place reasonable measures to protect personal data and prevent other breaches of the Personal Data Protection Act (PDPA).

-In a written decision published on Jan 14, Singapore's privacy watchdog, the Personal Data Protection Commission (PDPC), noted that the organisation did not have written policies and practices necessary to comply with data privacy laws and did not appoint a data protection officer.
+In a written decision published last Friday, Singapore's privacy watchdog, the Personal Data Protection Commission (PDPC), noted that the organisation did not have written policies and practices necessary to comply with data privacy laws and did not appoint a data protection officer.

-The personal data of 5,131 members and non-members who had created membership and user accounts on Nature Society's website were found to be affected in an incident which surfaced on Nov 6, 2020.
+The personal data of 5,131 members and non-members who had created membership and user accounts on the Nature Society's website was found to be compromised in an incident which surfaced on Nov 6, 2020.

 An article had reported then about hacked databases being made available for download on several hacking forums and Telegram channels, with the nature group named as one of the affected organisations.

-The datasets affected comprised of information including names, encrypted passwords, e-mail addresses, telephone numbers and birth dates.
+The data sets affected comprised information including names, encrypted passwords, e-mail addresses, telephone numbers and birth dates.

 The responsibilities of a data protection officer include handling and managing personal data queries and complaints, and ensuring compliance with the PDPA.